wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

 ```

-We also had to decide how to synchronize the ball between the two users, since we are not using a netcode library, we decided to make the caller the source of truth.
+We also had to decide how to synchronise the ball between the two users.
+Since we are not using a netcode library, we decided to make the caller the source of truth.
 One of the interesting part is that we are able to speak while playing the game.
-Oh and if you are very good at pong your calls wont be very long, we needed a way to make a winner so when you get to 20 points the game ends and the call hangs-up.
+Oh and if you are very good at pong your calls wont be very long, we needed a way to choose a winner so when you get to 20 points the game ends and the call hangs-up.
 ```javascript
 setOnGameEndedCallback(idPlayer => {
 	Wazo.Phone.sendMessage(JSON.stringify({ type: 'playerWon', idPlayer }), call.sipSession);